kingb12/svm-from-scratch/README.md

 #### Aside: Why is minimizing the norm given a fixed margin equivalent to maximizing the margin?

 This is often given in discussion of SVMs but stems from the formula for distance between two parallel lines.
-The margin of an SVM can be modelled as two parallel lines to the decisio boundary, where the decision boundary is given by
+The margin of an SVM can be modelled as two parallel lines to the decision boundary, where the decision boundary is given by

 $$
 w^Tx + b = 0